Skip to content

 There is strong evidence that alcohol increases the risk of a number of cancers such as cancers of the mouth, pharynx, larynx, oesophagus, liver, bowel and breast cancer.
 Strong evidence refers to conclusions of "convincing" and "probable" associations.
 Alcohol is also high in calories so can lead to weight gain.

-For cancer prevention, the recommendation is either to avoid alcohol, or limit intake to 14 units for both men and women, spread evenly over the week.
+For cancer prevention, the World Cancer Research Fund recommendation on alcohol is either to avoid it, or limit intake to 14 units for both men and women, spread evenly over the week.

 Do 'superfoods' help to boost immunity?